 The science center is a high interest center in any preschool or kindergarten classroom.
-Kids love the science center because it provides plenty of open-ended opportunities for them to discover and explore.
+Kids love this center because it provides plenty of open-ended opportunities for them to discover and explore.

 While the science center is one of the favorite centers in any early childhood classroom, science items can be the most expensive to purchase.

 The good news is that you don’t have to break the bank to provide your kids with science materials and activities in the classroom.
 Below are some of my favorite ideas for creating an inexpensive, fun and inviting center.

-The best thing about creating things for the science center is that it makes it easier to change things up when they become stale.
+The best thing about creating things for the center is that it makes it easier to change things up when they become stale.
 Rotating items in the center as you notice interest waning is key to keeping kids engaged and on task during center time.

 Science Center Set Up

-I don’t suggest starting the year with all of these items on the shelves in your science center.
+I don’t suggest starting the year with all of these items on the shelves in your center.
 As the science materials are introduced to the children; then they go to “live” in the science center.

 The key to keeping any center in your classroom neat is to have a picture label on each end of the tub (along with the words too) and a matching label on the shelf.
 This method will set your kids up for success when it’s time to clean-up.
 Having center signs is also very helpful.

 Science Center “Must Have” Supplies

-Here are some of my absolute “must-have” science center supplies that can stay out all year long.
+Here are some of my absolute “must-have” science center tools and supplies that can stay out all year long.